Meet the U21s

 n/a

 Outside of shooting, James enjoys playing guitar, skiing and running.
-He is currently in his first year of a Physics Degree at the University of Nottingham, where he is hoping to help the University Rifle Club get underway.
+He is currently in his first year of a Physics Degree at the University of Nottingham, where he is hoping to help the university rifle club get underway.

-Tom Craig-Fleming
+Thomas Craig-Fleming

 England